juliat/juliat.github.io/content/portfolio/StreetSmart.md

 ![Implementation To-Do List](/assets/images/streetsmart/to-do-list.jpg)

 ### Challenges
-We ran into many technical challenges while implementing the app.

 The biggest challenge for our team was trying to learn and use the [Titanium SDK](http://www.appcelerator.com/platform/titanium-sdk/).
 The SDK simplifies the process of creating cross-platform apps.
 We tried to use it for a few hours, but after running into several stubborn problems, and given our very limited time (<12 hours), we scrapped it and made a mobile website instead.